Federated Automatic Differentiation: Federated Automatic Differentiation

 Observations about the systems characteristics of the various modes of \fad may be generalized to yield statements about the possibility of communication-efficient implementations.
-Preference for one implementation over another is potentially dependent on both the inputs and outputs of the function being differentiated as well as the cost model of the targeted federated system (e.g., as illustrated above, relative cost between upload and download may affect choice of forward versus reverse mode).
-We expect automated methods of choosing between various \fad modes to be a major area of research and development as implementations mature.
+Preference for one implementation over another is potentially dependent on both the inputs and outputs of the function being differentiated as well as the cost model of the targeted federated system (e.g., as illustrated above, relative cost between upload and download may affect choice of forward versus reverse-mode).